martinvonz/jj/docs/branches.md

 Branches can end up in a conflicted state.
-When that happens, `jj status` will include information about the conflicted branches (and instructions for how to mitigate it). `jj branch list` will have details. `jj log` will show the branch name with a question mark suffix (e.g. `main?`) on each of the conflicted branch's potential target revisions.
+When that happens, `jj status` will include information about the conflicted branches (and instructions for how to mitigate it). `jj branch list` will have details. `jj log` will show the branch name with a double question mark suffix (e.g. `main??`) on each of the conflicted branch's potential target revisions.
 Using the branch name to look up a revision will resolve to all potential targets.
 That means that `jj new main` will error out, complaining that the revset resolved to multiple revisions.

 Both local branches (e.g. `main`) and the remote branch (e.g. `main@origin`) can have conflicts.
 Both can end up in that state if concurrent operations were run